 In this blog post, I will share some of the learnings related to the success of the campaign.

 In all cases, we are very passionate about customer success and often are ready to walk the extra mile to deliver great results.

 Unfortunately, we also have seen campaigns fail from time to time.

-The system means that in order for the campaign to work, each element of the campaign need to be on the necessary level of quality or quantity.
-A a problem with any element would drag down the performance of the full campaign.
+The system means that for the campaign to work, each element of the campaign need to be on the necessary level of quality or quantity.
+A problem with any element would drag down the performance of the full campaign.

 Its like a phone number.
 Get one digit wrong and you cannot reach the person you want to talk with.

 So the most important challenge that companies need to solve to be successful with lead generation is to build a system.

 The more compromises are made, the less probability of success.